Looking for fun facts about running? Then you have come to the right place.

 Running Fact – 10.
 Never Too Old

-What makes this feat all the more astounding is the fact that Fauja didn’t embark on his running journey until his late 80s.
+The most amazing part of the feat is the fact that Fauja didn’t even start running until his late 80’s.

 Running Fact – 11.
 Highest Marathon